-If (a) and (b) above that has have not been done, the candidate must be given an extension negotiated with the employer and CUASA through a Memorandum of Agreement.
-The extension shall be adequate to rectify the deficiencies before a final decision on tenure is taken.

-6.C.I.b.(g) Once the committee has made its recommendation, the Dean shall advise the candidate in writing within two weeks.
+- If (a) and (b) above have not been done, the candidate must be given an extension negotiated with the employer and CUASA through a Memorandum of Agreement.
+The extension shall be adequate to rectify the deficiencies before a final decision on tenure is taken. - (g) Once the committee has made its recommendation, the Dean shall advise the candidate in writing within two weeks.
 In the case of a recommendation against tenure and/or promotion the written communication will indicate to the candidate how they did not meet the criteria.
 In the case of a deferral of tenure and/or promotion, the written communication will indicate to the candidate the area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and/or promotion.
-A candidate may at this time submit additional information to the President if they believe the case not to have been adequately represented.

-6.C.II.
-For Promotion to Full Professor:

-Promotion be granted.

-Promotion not be granted

-- 6.D.(h) Recommendations for tenure and/or promotion and promotion to Associate Professor shall be submitted to the Provost and Vice-President (Academic) as Chair of the University Tenure and Promotion Committee to the President by December 15 November 30. - 6.E.
-Recommendations for promotion only (whether to Associate Professor or Full Professor) shall be submitted to the Provost and Vice-President (Academic) as Chair of the University Tenure and Promotion Committeeto the President by January 31. - The findings of the committee along with the complete dossier (including the letters from the referees) of each candidate are submitted to the Provost and Vice-President (Academic).
-President.
-Following consideration by the Faculty Committee, the Dean shall advise each candidate in writing, within one week, whether the faculty committee agrees or disagrees with the departmental recommendation.
-If the Faculty Committee disagrees with a positive departmental recommendation, the written communication shall indicate to the candidate at least in which area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and promotion. - The Dean shall also write his or her own assessment of the candidate, and shall indicate whether or not he or she agrees with the recommendation of the Faculty Tenure and Promotion Committee.
+A candidate may at this time submit additional information to the President if they believe the case not to have been adequately represented. - (h) Recommendations for tenure and/or promotion shall be submitted to the President by November 30. - (i) The findings of the committee along with the complete dossier (including the letters from the referees) of each candidate are submitted to the President. - (j) The Dean shall also write his or her own assessment of the candidate, and shall indicate whether or not he or she agrees with the recommendation of the Faculty Tenure and Promotion Committee.
 The Dean must consult the Faculty Tenure and Promotion Committee before adding his or her assessment to the dossier and cannot substitute his or her judgment for the recommendations of the Faculty Tenure and Promotion Committee.
 A copy of the Dean's assessment will be provided to the candidate.
-This shall be completed by December 15.

-7. University Tenure and Promotions Committee

-7.A.
-The University Tenure and Promotions Committee (UTPC) consists of the Provost and Vice-President (Academic) as chairperson, eight (8) members to be chosen by the President and eight (8) full-time tenured faculty holding the rank of Full Professor to be elected by the Senate.
-The President may attend as an observer during the meetings of this Committee.

-- 7.A.I.
-At the University Tenure and Promotion Committee, a CUASA Observer shall be appointed in accordance with Appendix <<xyz>>, the Memorandum of Agreement agreed between the University and CUASA in 2012. - 7.B.
-The Dean of each Faculty shall present the cases of all the candidates from that Faculty to the University Tenure and Promotions Committee. - 7.C All voting shall be by simple majority on a "yes" or "no" basis by secret ballot.
-Abstentions, blank or spoiled ballots do not count for or against the candidate, The Chair shall vote only in case of a tie.
-The UTPC shall vote on each candidate and make one of the following recommendations:

-7.C.I.
-For Tenure and Promotion to Associate Professor:

-- Tenure and promotion be granted.

-- Tenure and promotion not be granted.

-- Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).

-7.C.II.
-For Promotion to Full Professor:

-- Promotion be granted. - Promotion not be granted - 7.C.III The chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.
-In the event of an appeal the candidate concerned shall be informed of the vote on his/her candidacy. - 7.D.
-By January 31 of each year, the UFTPC shall recommend for tenure and promotion to Associate Professor any candidate receiving a positive recommendation from the committee. majority of the "yes" and "no" votes of those present at the consideration of that candidate and such The recommendation shall be made to the President who shall advise each candidate in writing, by February 20, of the decision.
-In the case of a decision to deny tenure and promotion, the written communication shall indicate to the candidate where s/he failed to meet the criteria in order to enable a candidate to appeal, if s/he so wishes.
-In the case of a deferral of tenure and promotion, the written communication shall indicate at least in which area or areas of performance the Committee would expect evidence of further development before recommending in favour of tenure and promotion.

-- 7.E.
-(I)The FUTPC shall recommend -for tenure and/or promotion to Associate Professor (where a candidate already has tenure) and Full Professor any candidate receiving a majority of the "yes" and "no" votes of those present at the consideration of that candidate and a positive recommendation from the committee.
-The such recommendation shall be made to the President by December 15 who shall normally accept the recommendations of the committees and advise each candidate in writing of the decision by- January 15 May 1.
-Should the President not accept the recommendation of the committees the reasons shall be communicated in detail within the decision letter to the candidate.
-In the case of a recommendation against promotion the written communication shall indicate to the candidate at least in which area or areas of performance the Committee would expect evidence of further development before recommending in favour of promotion.
-In order to enable a candidate to appeal, if s/he so wishes, the reasons for the decision to recommend against promotion shall be given in writing to the candidate. - 7.F.
-A candidate who is not promoted has recourse to the appeal procedures described herein. - 7.G. (m)In the case of a deferral of tenure, within one month of the final decision, the candidate, the department Chair, and the Dean will meet to determine an appropriate and reasonable workload that will permit the candidate the opportunity to address the concerns identified in the deferral.
-The candidate has a right to have a CUASA representative present at such a meeting and this representative's participation shall be without prejudice. - 7.H. (n)In the case of a denial of tenure, the candidate will be offered a oneyear non-renewable term appointment at their appropriate rank-rank of Assistant Professor-upon completion of the preliminary appointment.
+This shall be completed by December 15. - (I) The FTPC shall recommend for tenure and/or promotion any candidate receiving a positive recommendation from the committee.
+The recommendation shall be made to the President by December 15 who shall normally accept the recommendations of the committees and advise candidate in writing of the decision by January 15.
+Should the President not accept the recommendation of the committees the reasons shall be communicated in detail within the decision letter to the candidate. - (m) In the case of a deferral of tenure, within one month of the final decision, the candidate, the department Chair, and the Dean will meet to determine an appropriate and reasonable workload that will permit the candidate the opportunity to address the concerns identified in the deferral.
+The candidate has a right to have a CUASA representative present at such a meeting and this representative's participation shall be without prejudice.

+(n) In the case of a denial of tenure, the candidate will be offered a oneyear non-renewable term appointment at their appropriate rankupon completion of the preliminary appointment.

-10.5511.
-General Membership Rules and Other Regulations
+10.5 General Membership Rules and Other Regulations